Crypto Asset Account Classification: Intangible, Inventory, or Financial (2026)

 Sources

-- US GAAP — ASC 350 intangible practice; FASB ASU 2023-08 changed measurement for in-scope crypto to fair value through net income (classification/scope question still answered first)
+- US GAAP — FASB ASU 2023-08, which changed the measurement of in-scope crypto to fair value through net income (the prior practice treated crypto as an ASC 350 intangible); the classification and scope question is still answered first.

 Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets (2026)